Aanalpatel99/ExeTensorflowDeeplearning.ai/README.md

 # ExeTensorflowDeeplearning.ai
-It contains all the exersices that I have done durin the course of deeplearning.AI (tensorflow developer)
+It contains all the exersices that I have done during the course of deeplearning.AI (tensorflow developer)